Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

-To say that quasars are mysterious is a completely understatement.
-They have presented astrophysics with a great challenge that has been difficult at best to solve.
-So let’s explore what these objects seem to be, or depending on who you are what they could be.
+To say that quasars are mysterious is a complete understatement.
+They have presented astrophysics with a great challenge that has been difficult to solve.
+So let's explore what these objects seem to be or, depending on who you are, what they could be.

-The first quasar (aka a quasi-stellar radio object, a quasi-stellar source, or an interloper) to be identified was by Maarten Schmidt (from the California Institute of Technology) on March 16, 1963.
-The object he was examining, 3C 273, was known already to scientists (in fact the previous year saw Cyni Hazard use the moon to accurately position it) and though to be a star but Maarten calculated the distance to the object based on the redshift it displayed in its spectrum, particularly the hydrogen Balmer lines.
-A star normally had a redshift of 0.2% while 3C had one that was about 16%.
-What was shocking was the distance this redshift implied: almost 2.5 billion light years away, based on the six wavelengths the lines were redshifted from their normal positions.
-Why a surprise?
-3C is a very luminous object and if we can see that luminosity from here then imagine how it would be if we were present at 3C.
-Plus the redshift implied it was moving away from us at 47,000 km/s (about 1/10 the speed of light).
+The first identified quasar (also known as a quasi-stellar radio object, a quasi-stellar source, or an interloper) was identified by Maarten Schmidt (from the California Institute of Technology) on March 16, 1963.
+The object he was examining, 3C 273, was known already to scientists (in fact, the previous year saw Cyni Hazard use the moon to accurately position it) and thought to be a star, but Maarten calculated the distance to the object based on the redshift it displayed in its spectrum, particularly the hydrogen Balmer lines.
+A star normally had a redshift of 0.2%, while 3C had one that was about 16%.
+What was shocking was the distance this redshift implied: almost 2.5 billion light years away, based on the six wavelengths, the lines were redshifted from their normal positions.
+Why was this a surprise?
+3C is a very luminous object, and if we can see that luminosity from here, then imagine how it would be if we were present at 3C.
+Plus, the redshift implied it was moving away from us at 47,000 km/s (about 1/10 the speed of light).
 No star could be that bright at such a distance or display such a redshift, so what was it then?
 (Wall, Kruesi 24, Shipman 152-3, Fulvio 153-5)

-Scientists found their answer: a supermassive black hole residing in a galaxy that is eating a lot of matter falling into the singularity around in the accretion disk.
+Scientists found their answer: a supermassive black hole residing in a galaxy that is eating a lot of matter that falls into the singularity around in the accretion disk.
 All of that matter would be ripped and heated to such high levels that it could not help but be luminous.
-So luminous in fact that it outshines everything in the host galaxy and appears as a bright source with energy outputs as high as 1047 ergs/s.
-As one gets closer to the inner portion of the disk, collisions ramp up and UV rays go up.
+So luminous, in fact, that it outshines everything in the host galaxy and appears as a bright source with energy outputs as high as 1047 ergs/s.
+As one gets closer to the inner portion of the disk, collisions ramp up, and UV rays go up.
 But the further out you go, the energy between collisions is low enough to allow visible and IR light to be released.
-However, no matter where you are around a quasar, the material around it is heavily ionized as matter bumping into each other releases electrons, causing electric and magnetic fluxes to occur and therefore releasing synchotron radiation as well .
-Some of those UV photons do collide with those electrons, causing X-rays to be released, and the synchotron radiation can heat up material, further increasing the radiation deluge that these monsters put out (Wall; Kruesi 24,26, Shipman 179).
+However, no matter where you are around a quasar, the material around it is heavily ionized as matter bumping into each other releases electrons, causing electric and magnetic fluxes to occur and therefore releasing synchrotron radiation as well.
+Some of those UV photons do collide with those electrons, causing X-rays to be released, and the synchrotron radiation can heat up material, further increasing the radiation deluge that these monsters put out (Wall; Kruesi 24,26, Shipman 179).

 To understand how an object operates, it often helps to know how it arises in the first place.
-Astrophysicts think that galaxies with obese black holes in their centers are correlated to the quasars we see.
+Astrophysicists think that galaxies with obese black holes in their centers are correlated to the quasars we see.
 After all, it would require a massive object to pull in all that matter to make it as bright as we witness with quasars.
-In the past, the matter around the black hole was mostly basic gas and did not have the heavy materials that come from supernovas, or the violent death of a massive star.
-Spectrographic data seems to confirm these conditions for quasars, like ULAS J1120+6641, show lots of hydrogen, helium, and lithium but no heavy elements.
-It also implies that quasars’s have their black hole form first and then the stars during galactic mergers which may be why we see less quasars in the present than in the past.
-The merger occurs, the black hole has lots to feed on, then becomes silent (Howell, Scoles).
+In the past, the matter around the black hole was mostly basic gas and did not have the heavy materials that come from supernovas or the violent death of a massive star.
+Spectrographic data seem to confirm these conditions for quasars, like ULAS J1120+6641, showing lots of hydrogen, helium, and lithium but no heavy elements.
+It also implies that quasars have their black hole form first and then the stars during galactic mergers, which may be why we see fewer quasars in the present than in the past.
+The merger occurs, and the black hole has lots to feed on, then it becomes silent (Howell, Scoles).

 Researchers do have evidence of a quasar having had a merger in its past.
 Observations from both the Chandra and XMM-Newton X-ray Observatories found a galaxy gravitationally lensing quasar RX J1131-1231 from 6.1 billion years ago and with a mass 200 million times that of the Sun.
 Like all black holes, this quasar spins.
 However, because of the mass of the object, it twists space-time so much, known as frame dragging.
 It pulls iron atoms to near the speed of light and excites the electrons in them to emit photons in the radio range.
-Normally this would be at a level too small to detect but because of the luck in having the object lensed the light is focused.
-But by comparing the excitement level of the photons to the speed needed to achieve it you can calculate the spin of the quasar.
-Amazingly, the quasar was spinning between 67-87% that the maximum value attained by general relativity allows for.
+Normally this would be at a level too small to detect, but because of the luck in having the object lensed, the light is focused.
+But by comparing the excitement level of the photons to the speed needed to achieve it, you can calculate the spin of the quasar.
+Amazingly, the quasar was spinning between 67% and 87% of what the maximum value attained by general relativity allows for.
 The only way the quasar could spin so fast was if it had a merger in the past increasing the angular momentum (Francis, Shipman 178).

 The Hubble Space Telescope observations seem to confirm this also.
 After tuning into the IR portion of the spectrum, where the extreme brightness of a quasar doesn't completely blot out its host galaxy, Hubble looked at 11 quasars that were partially obscured by dust (which further helped lower the quasar brightness) and also about 12 billion light-years away. images seem to show that all the host galaxies are in the process of merging, and at such an early stage of the Universe's life.
 According to Eilat Glikman (Middlebury College) and C. Megan Urry (Yale University), the authors of the research, quasars seem to peak at this time, then start to die off (Rzetelny "The," STScl "Teenage").